Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 • Sweat that soaks through clothing

-People with hyperhidrosis usually experience certain side effects as a result of their sweating, such as:
+People with hyperhidrosis can also experience certain side effects as a result of their sweating, such as:

 • Irritating skin problems